Agoric/documentation/main/reference/zoe-api/zoe.md

-**proposal** must be either `undefined` or a record with **give**, **want**, and/or **exit** properties respectively expressing conditions regarding what is being given, what must be received in exchange to satisfy offer safety, and an exit rule defining how/when the offer can be canceled.
+**proposal** must be either `undefined` or a record with **give**, **want**, and/or **exit** properties respectively expressing conditions regarding what is being given, what is expected in exchange (protected by offer safety), and an exit rule defining how/when the offer can be canceled.
 Note that the contract is not obligated to accept the proposal;
 it may inspect it and reject it for any reason